acrlewis/Random/local-cloud-foundry.md

     bosh deploy
     #enter yes to confirm

-Then follow the instructions starting with ### Install CLoudFoundry CLI and login
+Then follow the instructions starting with 'Install CLoudFoundry CLI and login'